Iran Tour: Empires of Everlasting Fires

 - Far Horizons has been taking groups to Iran since 2000

-- Led by Dr. Jennifer Rose, world religions specialist
+- Led by Dr. Jenny Rose, an expert on ancient Persia

 - One full day in Yazd, the center of Zoroastrian culture